S. Suleman: Death

-He was suffering from diabetes and kidney disease for some time before his death.
+Suleman was suffering from diabetes and kidney disease for some time before his death.
 He was admitted to a private hospital in Lahore where he died on 14 April 2021.

 Awards

 He was the recipient of twelve awards, including ten Nigar Awards by Nigar magazine, one Sitara-i-Imtiaz (Star of Excellence) award and the Pride of Performance award by the government of Pakistan.